Koča's Frontier: Background

-Serbs
+Ottoman Serbs

 The Serbs had taken an active part in the wars fought in the Balkans against the Ottoman Empire, and also organized uprisings.
 Because of this, they suffered persecution and their territories were devastated.
 Major migrations from Serbia into Habsburg territory ensued.

 Habsburg-Russian alliance

 Due to conflicts around Caucasus in 1786, relations between Russia and the Ottomans soured.
 The next year, Joseph II and Catherine II met in Crimea for the second time, which prompted the Ottomans to declare war on Russia.
 In the meantime, the Austrians prepared the Serb refugees for war.

 History

 Koča's frontier rebellion

 A Serbian Free Corps of 5,000 soldiers had been established in Banat, composed of refugees that had fled earlier conflicts in the Ottoman Empire.
 The Corps would fight for liberation of Serbia and unification under Habsburg rule.
 The main commander was the Austrian major Mihailo Mihaljević.
-Among volunteers were Aleksa Nenadović, Stanko Arambašić, Karađorđe Petrović, the prominent Radič Petrović and most of all, Koča Anđelković.
+Among volunteers were Aleksa Nenadović, Stanko Arambašić, the prominent Radič and Đorđe Petrović but most of all Koča the Captain.
 The Austrians used the Corps in two failed attempts to seize Belgrade, in late 1787 and early 1788.

 The Austrians entered this war in February 1788, though they had by now lost their best chance for an easy victory.
 The slow preparations of Russia resulted in the Ottoman concentration on Belgrade.
 The Austrians relied on Russian support in Moldavia, which only began in late 1788, and Joseph II seemed to have been reluctant to fight the Ottomans.
 In July, the Ottomans crossed the Danube and broke into Austrian Banat.
-Shortage of supplies struck both sides, while disease struck the Austrian soldiers.
-As many as 50,000 Serb refugees flooded across the Danube, causing logistical problems for the Austrians.
+Shortage of supplies struck both sides, while disease struck the Austrian soldiers.> As many as 50,000 Serb refugees flooded across the Danube, causing logistical problems for the Austrians.
 In mid-August, Joseph II dispatched 20,400 soldiers into Banat.